cometbft/cometbft/docs/data-companion/grpc.md

 laddr = "tcp://0.0.0.0:26090"
 ```

+If the legacy gRPC service in `rpc/grpc/api.go` is enabled, make sure that the
+URL it uses is different from the one set here.

 The non-privileged gRPC endpoint is **enabled by default**.
 Each individual service exposed in this endpoint can be disabled
 or enabled individually.
 For example, to enable the `Version` service, in the `[grpc.version_service]` section, ensure
 that the `enabled` property is set to `true`: